PENGUINLIONG/TDDWorkflow/README.md

 improved_trajectory: Download it [here](https://github.com/wanglimin/improved_trajectory).
 Build it and rename the output executable `improved_trajectory.exe`.

+OpenCV: OpenCV v2.x is recommended as tests on OpenCV v3.x have not been done yet.

 # Build
 1. Clone this repository.
 2. In MATLAB, set current directory to `./matlab`.
 Open `TddMatlabHelper.prj`.
 Click 'Package' in the upper-right corner to build helper lib.